wllgrnt/cookiecutter-pypackage-minimal/README.md

 ### CLI
-Whatever you decide to call your package, an executable with that name will be added to your PATH, which can be configured using Click.
+Whatever you decide to call your package, an executable with that name will be added to your PATH, which runs `cli.py:main()`.
+This can be configured using Click.

-(TODO where?)